 Songbirds can pack a painful bite so it is best to handle them with a dishtowel or similar towel.
 Handle carefully, as there is a better chance of injury to them versus them biting you.

 Doves have a soft pliable beak and cannot bite you.
 They do get highly stressed when being handled and sometimes will “stress molt” where a large portion of feathers are released to evade the attacker.
 Handle them as swiftly as possible, when necessary.

 If you have found an orphaned animal, do not immediately retrieve it.
 In most cases the parents will be back.
-If you witness a fully feathered chick fall from a nest, do not pick it up unless it is in immediate danger (surrounded by cat or being attacked by other wildlife).
+If you witness a fully feathered chick fall from a nest, do not pick it up unless it is in immediate danger (surrounded by a cat or being attacked by other wildlife).
 If it is hopping around, and appears healthy, the parents are most likely in close proximity.
-Observe its surroundings to see if appears it is being care for.
+Observe its surroundings to see if it appears it’s being cared for.
 If you notice the chick has been alone for an extended period, with no parents in sight, call Alaqua.

-If you find a nestling bird that is out of the nest, looks healthy , and can see the original nest you, can put it back in the nest.
+If you find a nestling bird that is out of the nest but looks healthy, you can put it back in the original nest.
+If you can’t see or reach the original nest, you can gently put the bird in a basket and hang near where it was found.
 Keep in mind these birds do not have many feathers and can’t stand yet.
-If the bird looks healthy but you can’t see or reach the original nest, you can put it in a basket and hang near where it was found.
 Observe to see if the parents return.
 If they do not return within an hour, call Alaqua.

 Direct Line: (850) 880-6697

 Wildlife Hotline: 1-888-404-3922

 7 days/week from 9 a.m. to 4 p.m.